The Reservation System: Equality Or Just An Unfair Advantage

 The Creamy Layer Concept:

 One of the smarter tweaks in the reservation system is the creamy layer concept.
 The idea is simple.
 If a person's family has already crossed a certain income or social status threshold, they don't need reservation benefits anymore.
-The benefit should go to those who actually still need it.
 For OBCs, the creamy layer currently excludes families earning above Rs 8 lakh per year from availing reservation benefits.
-The logic is that a child of an IAS officer who is technically in the OBC category doesn't face the same disadvantage as a first-generation student from a rural OBC family.

 Who is Excluded (Creamy Layer)Why ExcludedCurrent Income Limit